 My plan of attack:

-There’s no reason I can’t come up with a weekly lunch time menu!
+- There’s no reason I can’t come up with a weekly lunch time menu!
 Make a list of 5-10 lunch ideas and then rotate through it every 1 or 2 weeks.
 Below you’ll find a long list of lunch ideas and a free printable (see below) for you to keep in a handy place!
-Feel free to share your own in the comments!):
+Feel free to share your own ideas in the comments!